 Regulations around wages can be complex and varied, but as an HR professional it’s your job to ensure that employees are being properly compensated.
 The truth is that 70-90 percent of employers get the Fair Labor Standards Act (FLSA) duties test wrong.
-There are several factors to consider when classifying employees as overtime exempt or non-exempt—such as role, wage, job duties, and office location—so it is important to know the ins and outs to correctly classify employees.
-Here are three tips to help put you on the right track:
+There are several factors to consider when classifying employees as overtime exempt or non-exempt, such as role, wage, job duties, and office location.
+That's why it's important to know the rules of FLSA status and correctly classify employees.
+Here are three tips to help put you on the right track.

-Before digging into the far messier piece of overtime regulations (AKA “the duties test”), you can first rule out certain non-exempt employees with the wages test.
+Before digging into the far messier piece of overtime regulations (the duties test), you can first rule out certain non-exempt employees with the FLSA wages test.
 Employees below a certain salary threshold are always eligible for overtime pay regardless of rank or duties.
 However, those over the threshold can be considered eligible under specific circumstances as laid out by the duties test.

 2. Check Roles Against the Duties Test

-To be in accordance with the FLSA, be aware of these seven DOL-enforced classes of workers who may be eligible from overtime exemption:
+To be in accordance with FLSA nonexempt rules, be aware of these seven DOL-enforced classes of workers who may be eligible for overtime exemption:

-Under these classifications, the duties test looks even closer at the individual’s job responsibilities and role within the larger company.
-To remain in compliance, make sure to understand the specific set of guidelines for each classification.
+Under these classifications, the FLSA duties test looks even closer at the individual’s job responsibilities and role within the larger company.
+To remain compliant, make sure to understand the specific set of guidelines for each classification.

-Once you master the duties test, there are still traps to watch out for.
+Once you master the FLSA duties test, there are still traps to watch out for.
 Though the FLSA requirements set an overall standard for companies, many states also have their own specific regulations around overtime.
 Nineteen states have state-specific overtime rules that address specific aspects of the already intricate duties test.
-California, for example, has very strict rules around which employees can qualify for overtime exemption—both as it pertains to the wages test and the duties test.
+California labor laws, for example, are even stricter about who qualifies as overtime exempt—both as it pertains to the wages test and the duties test.